Open to opportunities Hi, I'm Ben Schippers

 Self-help success 47%

-The framework didn't just fix immediate problems—it created a sustainable system for surfacing and resolving adoption blockers across the Copilot ecosystem.
+This was a greenfield initiative—no prior system existed.
+The framework created a sustainable system for surfacing and resolving adoption blockers across the enterprise AI ecosystem.

 What I Learned